 no packages are installed you need to follow the next steps.

-First update the package list using the following command and install the prerequisites:
+Step 2.
+Next you need to install Python3 and pip for Python3.
+But first update the package list using the following command and install the prerequisites.

 sudo apt update sudo apt install software-properties-common